gilch/hissp/README.md

 no

 ```
+A number of useful macros come bundled with Hissp.

 ## The Lissp Reader
 The Hissp data-structure language can be written directly in Python using the "readerless mode" demonstrated above,